abtion/guidelines/career/em-ladder.md

 make pull requests with suggestions for improvements.

 ## Level 3: Associate Engineering Manager
+**Time expectation**: Associate Engineering Managers are expected to use about 20 percent of their time (~5.5 hours/week) on non-billable/EM-related tasks.
+The remaining time will be spent on development or other activities related to client projects.

 ### Impactful
 - [ ] Manages a set of people consisting of approximately two direct reports.
 - [ ] Identifies growth opportunities for their direct reports and proactively